 If you are diagnosed with pancreatic cancer, your doctor will discuss treatment options.
-Treatment for pancreatic cancer will depend on how far it has spread.
+Treatment will depend on how far the cancer has spread.
 It will also depend on where the cancer is, your age, your health and your personal preference.

 If the cancer is in the early stages, your doctor may recommend surgery.
-They may recommend the Whipple operation, which is removal of parts of the pancreas, the small bowel (duodenum), the stomach, the gall bladder, and the bile duct.
+They may either remove part of the pancreas and the spleen (distal pancreatectomy) or all of the pancreas, part of the stomach, part of the small intestine, the common bile duct, the gallbladder, and nearby lymph nodes (total pancreatectomy).

 Radiation uses high-energy beams such as to destroy cancer cells.
 It may be recommended before or after cancer surgery, often in combination with chemotherapy, or with other treatments if surgery isn't an option.

-Chemotherapy uses drugs to help kill cancer cells.
+Chemotherapy uses medication to help kill cancer cells.
 It can be injected into a vein or taken orally.
 It may be combined with radiation.

-Targeted therapy uses drugs that attack specific abnormalities within cancer cells.
+Targeted therapy uses medication that attacks specific abnormalities within cancer cells.

 Treating complications of pancreatic cancer